top of page

 What is Data Privacy Training?

-Do your employees need Data Protection training?
+Do your employees need Data Privacy training?

 It depends.
 Some companies are required by law or contract to provide some or all of their employees data protection training.
 The International Association of Privacy Professionals (IAPP) gives general guidance on what states will be enacting these laws, and who is exempted or possibly affected.